docarray/docarray/docs/user_guide/representing/array.md

 ```

 !!!
 Important
-    All the attribute of `BannerDoc` are accessible at the Array level.
+    All the attributes of `BannerDoc` are accessible at the Array level.

 !!!
 Warning
-    Whereas this is true at runtime, static type analyser like Mypy or IDE like PyCharm will not be able to know it.
+    Whereas this is true at runtime, static type analysers like Mypy or IDE like PyCharm will not be able to know it.
-    This limitation is know and will be fixed in the future by the introduction of a Mypy, PyCharm, VSCode plugin.
+    This limitation is known and will be fixed in the future by the introduction of a Mypy, PyCharm, VSCode plugin.

-This even work when you have a nested `BaseDoc`:
+This even works when you have a nested `BaseDoc`:

 ```python
 from docarray import BaseDoc, DocList